 What’s It Like

 Swans fans are on one side of the Smethwick End, which is shared with home supporters.
-The facilities and the view of the pitch in the Smethwick end are OK, although the leg room is cramped.
+The facilities and the view of the pitch are OK, although the leg room is cramped.
 The concourse at the back is pretty small, so it can be a bit squashed.
 The turnstiles have automatic bar code readers, with stewards on hand if you have problems.
 Alcohol is available within the ground along with burgers, a range of pies, sausage rolls and pasties.

 Visiting the Midlands